wbamberg/idl-reference/docs/nsIProtocolHandler.md

 </tr>

 <tr>
-<td>aSpec</td>
+<td>aOriginCharset</td>
-<td>- the URI string in UTF-8 encoding. depending
+<td>- the charset of the document from which this URI
-                        on the protocol implementation, unicode character
-                        sequences may or may not be %xx escaped.
+                        string originated.  this corresponds to the
+                        charset that should be used when communicating
+                        this URI to an origin server, for example.  if
+                        null, then UTF-8 encoding is assumed (i.e.,
+                        no charset transformation from aSpec).
 </td>
 </tr>

 <tr>
-<td>aSpec</td>
-<td>- the URI string in UTF-8 encoding. depending
+<td>aBaseURI</td>
+<td>- if null, aSpec must specify an absolute URI.
+                        otherwise, aSpec may be resolved relative
-                        on the protocol implementation, unicode character
+                        to aBaseURI, depending on the protocol.
-                        sequences may or may not be %xx escaped.
+                        If the protocol has no concept of relative
+                        URI aBaseURI will simply be ignored.
 </td>
 </tr>